Vaccine Safety: Dosing Safety

 Because vaccines do not work like medications, in many cases the same vaccine dose can be given to different age groups; however, in some cases, different versions of vaccines are available for different age groups.

 While medications work via distribution through the bloodstream, the immune response generated by vaccination typically occurs at or near the injection site.
 When the immune system recognizes a vaccine component as “foreign,” cells of the immune system flock to the area and activate the immune system to respond to the invader.
 Once the immune response has succeeded in protecting the body from the invader, a small number of cells that would recognize the invader remain and circulate throughout the bloodstream; these are known as memory cells.
+Find out more about memory cells and other cells of the immune system on the “Parts of the immune system” page.

 The purpose of a vaccine is to introduce the smallest amount of antigens, the components of viruses or bacteria that cause illness, to allow a memory immune response to develop without making a person sick.
 It takes about seven to 10 days after getting a vaccine for this immunologic memory to develop.
 That is why when you are planning a trip, you are recommended to see your doctor or a travel clinic well in advance of the trip.